 The California Ambulance Association has announced that Ross Elliott has been selected as the organization's new Executive Director.
-In this role, he will oversee day-to-day operations of the association and lead CAA's policy activities, including its work in advancing the delivery of excellent pre-hospital care to the people of California.
+In this role, he will oversee day-to-day operations of the Association and lead CAA's policy activities.
 For the past year, Ross served the Emergency Medical Services Administrators' Association of California (EMSAAC) as Executive Director where he worked with local EMS agencies to improve system performance statewide.
-Previous to that he served ten years as the Director of Emergency Medical Services for Kern County leading the agency through an EMS system redesign, creating and implementing performance standards, and starting programs for the coordinated treatment of strokes and heart attacks.

-EMSAAC's Execuitive Committee has appointed President-Elect Dan Lynch from Central California EMS Agency as President to fill the vacancy left by Michael Petrie who stepped down as EMSAAC's President on February 27th.
-Mr. Petrie resigned as Director for Santa Clara County EMS, triggering action by the Executive Committee under the Association's By Laws to appoint a successor to complete the President's term.
-Mr. Lynch will take the gavel at our March 17th Board meeting in Los Angeles, and will continue to serve for another year of his duly-elected term beginning in July.
+EMSAAC's Board of Directors has confirmed action by the Execuitive Committee to appoint President-Elect Dan Lynch from Central California EMS Agency as Acting President, filling a vacancy left by Michael Petrie who stepped down as EMSAAC's President on February 27th.
+The Board confirmed the Executive Committee's appointment at their regular quarterly meeting on March 17th in Los Angeles.
+Dan will complete the previous encumbant's remaining term, and continue to serve as EMSAAC's President for another year of his duly-elected term beginning in July.